Find out whether February is a good month to visit New Zealand, what you can do, where you can go, and what the weather is like in February.

 On average, though, you should expect daytime temperatures to be in the mid- to high twenties.
 And for places like Wellington where there is almost always a cool breeze, daytime temperatures are expected to be in the low to mid-twenties.

-So you have about 14 to 14.5 hours of daylight at the beginning of February and about 13 hours at the end of February.
+So you have about 14 to 14.5 hours of daylight at the beginning of February and about 13.5 to 14 hours at the end of February.

 Note: This article was accurate when it was published.
 Please confirm all details directly with the companies in question before planning your trip.